CorrPlot (Correlation Plot with Dendrogram) Examples

 Economic Indicators - Regional Comparison

 Compare how economic indicators correlate across North America, Europe, and Asia-Pacific.
-Switch between regions to see different correlation patterns.
+Switch between regions using the scenario selector to see different correlation patterns.
+The dendrogram updates automatically showing how indicators cluster in each region.
 Select specific indicators to focus your analysis.
 Notice how GDP Growth correlates differently with other indicators in each region, reflecting different economic structures and policies.
+Try this: Change the linkage method to see how clustering patterns differ.

 Example 6: Advanced CorrPlot - Climate Variables by Season